Toys For ADHD: Keeping Kids Engaged

 • Is it a popular toy that might attract the attention of other students?
 Could another fidget tool serve the same purpose, but attract less attention?

-The role of physical activity
+The impact of physical activity on ADHD

 Intense movement has often been linked with "better cognitive control performance" in children with ADHD.
 According to one study with 44 children with ADHD, "more intense movement was associated with better performance in the ADHD group."
 Without fidgeting, children with ADHD usually performed worse on assigned tasks.